Explanations and instructions of all things Writing.Com.

 Creating an Interactive Story Item

 Members of any paid membership level may create and host an Interactive Story.
 The number of Interactive Story items a member may create and host depends on their paid membership level.
 See "Compare Free and Paid Membership Benefits" .
+The free Premium trial does not include the ability to create or host an Interactive item.

 Interactive Story items are created just like any other item type on Writing.Com.
 There are two methods for creating and saving Interactive Story items.
 You can click on either Portfolio/Create New Item or on Create New Item in the left navigation menu, and on the new page, scroll down and click on Interactive Story.
 Or you can go to your Portfolio and select Create Item just below your Portfolio tab, and click on Interactive Story in the drop menu.
 In either case, follow the instructions in the CREATE A NEW INTERACTIVE STORY page.
 For a detailed explanation of creating an Interactive Story item, please see "Create/Edit an Interactive Story" , which is linked at the upper right of the create page.